hopperfund/events/index.md

 - Consider paying someone, or several people to do diversity outreach work for your event to encourage diversee applicants to submit proposals to speak.
 - Run an open FAQ session via Google Hangouts or similar.

+**Know any organisations supporting Māori, Pasifika, Queer, or Trans* speakers in NZ?
+Let us know at <hello@hopper.org.nz> and we'll add them to the list.**

 It's also really important that your CFP is really great.

 Make it clear what you are looking for and what criteria you will be using to assess applications.